 Yes.
 The Florida workers’ compensation system is a no-fault system.
 Unless a rare exception applies, you can recover benefits even if you’re responsible for the accident.

 The personal injury process operates differently.
-You can recover damages if you’re partly responsible–but your damages will be reduced to account for your share of fault under Florida’s comparative fault laws.
+You can only recover damages if you’re 50% or less responsible–but your damages will be reduced to account for your share of fault under Florida’s modified comparative fault laws.

 We’ll Fight to Recover Compensation for All of Your Workplace Accident Injuries